[Twisted-Python] Newbie question about error handling.

 Fri Jan 18 16:23:24 EST 2008

 I'm working on a client/server twisted app based on LineReceiver, and

 I'd like to implement better error-handling.
 The code for the server

 def lineReceived(self, line):

-pass # do stuff
+pass # stuff happens

 More information about the Twisted-Python